How to Become a Catholic

 Rite of Christian Initiation for Adults is the process by which adults become Catholic.

 The Catholic Church invites you to come and see!

 Are you interested in learning more about the Catholic Church?

 Are you unbaptized but recognize a need for spirituality in your life?

-Are you baptized Catholic or baptized into another religion but never received any formal religious education?
+Are you baptized Catholic or Christian but never received any formal religious education?